agh-cs-imbeciles/argo-otel/README.md

    where `<TAG>` is the tag you want to use for the images, e.g. `v1.1.0`.

+### Changing Demo Application Images

-5. Update Helm chart with new image version:
+1. Update Helm chart with new image version:

    ```bash
    sed -i 's/appVersion: .*/appVersion: <TAG>/' app/helm-chart/Chart.yaml
    ```
-   where `<TAG>` is the tag you used in the previous step, e.g. `v1.1.0`.
+   where `<TAG>` is the tag you used in building step, e.g. `v1.1.0`.
 You can also do this manually by editing `app/helm-chart/Chart.yaml` file.

-6. Commit the changes to the repository:
+2. Commit the changes to the repository:

    ```bash
    git add app/helm-chart/Chart.yaml